jmejia8/Metaheuristics.jl/README.md

 ### PSO
-Particle swarm optimization (PSO) is a population based stochastic optimization technique developed by Dr. Eberhart and Dr. Kennedy  in 1995, inspired by social behavior of bird flocking or fish schooling.
+Particle swarm optimization is a population based stochastic optimization technique developed by Dr. Eberhart and Dr. Kennedy  in 1995, inspired by social behavior of bird flocking or fish schooling.
 [Read more...](https://en.wikipedia.org/wiki/Particle_swarm_optimization)

 #### Parameters
 - **func:** objective function.